programminghistorian/ph-submissions/lessons/intro-to-linked-data.md

 5. Querying linked open data with [SPARQL](https://en.wikipedia.org/wiki/SPARQL)
 6. Further reading and resources

 The tutorial should take a couple of hours to complete, and you may find it helpful to re-read sections to solidify your understanding.
 Technical terms have been linked to their corresponding page on Wikipedia, and you are encouraged to pause and read about terms that you find challenging.
-After having learned some of the key principles of LOD, the best way to improve and solidify that knowledge is to practice.
+After having learned some of the key principles of LOD, the best way to improve and solidify that knowledge is to practise.
 This tutorial provides opportunities to do so.
 By the end of the course you should understand the basics of LOD, including key terms and concepts.

-If your need to learn how to explore LOD using the query language [SPARQL](https://en.wikipedia.org/wiki/SPARQL), I recommend Matthew Lincoln's ['Using SPARQL to access Linked Open Data](http://programminghistorian.org/lessons/graph-databases-and-SPARQL), which follows on practically from the conceptual overview offered in this lesson.
+If you need to learn how to explore LOD using the query language [SPARQL](https://en.wikipedia.org/wiki/SPARQL), I recommend Matthew Lincoln's ['Using SPARQL to access Linked Open Data](http://programminghistorian.org/lessons/graph-databases-and-SPARQL), which follows on practically from the conceptual overview offered in this lesson.

 In order to provide readers with a solid grounding in the basic principles of LOD, this tutorial will not be able to offer a comprehensive coverage of all LOD concepts.
 The following two LOD concepts will *not* be the focus of this lesson: